marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 ![HTH Network Diagram](https://github.com/marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/assets/165770329/cdfafb7d-a009-4f98-a722-91f77b9a16ad)

-## Creating a Designated Save Location for the VMs and Files WORK ON IT WITH UPDATED PICTURES
+## Create a Designated Save Location for the VMs and Files WORK ON IT WITH UPDATED PICTURES

 1. Create a new folder called "**AD LAB**" in a location with the most space.
 Here I created it in my D: drive